herryroby/turbo-starter/PROJECT_PLAN.md

 2. **Feature: Sales Invoices:**
    - **List View (`/sales/invoices`):**
      - Create a server component to display invoices in a `DataTable`.
-     - Use a generated GraphQL query hook for data fetching.
      - Implement server-side pagination and sorting.
    - **Create/Edit Form (`/sales/invoices/new`, `/sales/invoices/[id]/edit`):**
      - Use client components for interactivity.
      - Manage form state with `React Hook Form`.
      - Validate with a Zod schema (`InvoiceSchema`).
-     - Use a generated GraphQL mutation hook (`useCreateInvoiceMutation`) to submit data.
      - Show notifications on success/error using `sonner`.
 3. **State Management:**
    - Rely on TanStack Query (via Apollo Client's cache) for server state.